EKotb456/EKotb456/README.md

-- 👋 Hi, I’m @EKotb456
+- 👋 Hi, I’m kotb456;
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Programming;
-- 🌱 I’m currently learning Python, JS lang
+- 🌱 I’m currently learning Python, JS lang;
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on;
-- 📫 How to reach me to be profional
+- 📫 How to reach me to be profional;

 - print("hello world").